 Internet and calling in Kenya

-A good internet and telephone connection in Kenya is less self-evident than in Europe.
+A good internet and telephone connection in Kenya is less common than in Europe.
 Even hotels that offer wifi rarely possess fast internet.
 Mobile phone providers also offer mediocre services outside of densely populated areas in Kenya.
 The providers with the best coverage in Kenya is Safaricom.
-At the airports in Nairobi and Mombasa you can easily and relatively cheaply purchase a local sim card.
+At the airports in Nairobi and Mombasa, you can easily and relatively cheaply purchase a local sim card.
 A local Kenyan sim card with 500 minutes and 20 GB internet for use in 30 days costs about €25.
 Many Kenyans don’t have a bank account and use their call credit to pay in stores.
 Recharging call credit is therefore possible virtually everywhere.
 Including, and perhaps especially, in remote areas.

 Crossing Kenya by rental car, plane or train

 Are you only travelling between Nairobi and Mombasa?
 Then you can make use of the brand-new railroad connection between these cities.
 A car ride through this route takes about eight to eleven hours, while the train covers the same distance in just five hours.
 Are you travelling between Nairobi, Mombasa and/or Masai mara?
-Then you can also take the plane.
+Then you can also travel by plane.
 However, renting a car might be the most beautiful way to travel through Kenya.

 Renting a car in Kenya

 Many tourists utilize a local guide, but others prefer to sit behind the wheel themselves.
-Always rent a car that is high up on its wheels, so not a sedan or hatchback.
+Always rent a car that is high up on its wheels, so not a saloon (sedan) or hatchback.
 The roads are notoriously poor, especially outside of Nairobi.
 A four-wheel drive is not mandatory, however.
 Driving in and around Nairobi and Mombasa can often be frustrating, as traffic is very busy and chaotic.
-Trucks often go 20 to 50 kilometers an hour on the highway, and passing them can prove difficult.
+Trucks often go 20 to 50 kilometres an hour on the highway, and passing them can prove difficult.
 Do you get annoyed at traffic back home?
 Then it’s best to avoid renting a car in Kenya, as the conditions are likely much worse than you are used to.
 The further you get from Nairobi (in all directions), the better it gets; here, a rental car offers a great opportunity to enjoy the breathtaking landscapes of Kenya.

-Car insurance and international license
+Car insurance and international licence